Knowledge Test Class B #1

 2026 South Carolina | Frequently Asked Questions

-No, it is not permissible to operate double/triple trailers without a valid CDL Doubles/Triples endorsement in South Carolina.
-This endorsement is required by law to ensure that drivers have the necessary skills and knowledge to safely operate multiple trailers.
-Violating this requirement can result in penalties and potential loss of driving privileges.
+No, it's not permissible to transport passengers without a valid CDL Bus endorsement in South Carolina.
+The endorsement is a legal requirement that ensures the driver has the necessary skills and knowledge to safely operate a passenger vehicle.
+Driving without it can lead to serious penalties, including fines and suspension of your commercial driving privileges.